Last month, I was thrilled to be invited to speak at a workshop hosted by Plan UK, No More Taboo and Freedom4girls.

 I was asked to speak about how poor menstruation education has contributed to health-inequalities, as summarised here under three interconnected topics;

 As previously discussed, the menstrual taboo is largely perpetuated by silence, both literally in the sense that patients and doctors feel discouraged from talking about menstruation and related topics, but also conceptually, in that the menstrual cycle is frequently ignored, or denied, as being a possible factor in female-prevalent ill health.
-Such silence contributes to shame- both internal (within every menstruating person), and external (social actions/ institutions that [albeit, largely unconsciously] exclude or discriminate against people who menstruate).
+Such silence contributes to shame- both internal (within every menstruating person), and external (social actions/ institutions that [albeit, largely unconsciously] exclude or discriminate against women and people who menstruate).

 This shame is compounded by another related taboo, regarding sexuality- specifically the idea that genitals (perhaps particularly female ones?) are somehow exclusively sexual in nature, despite plenty of well-established scientific evidence to the contrary.
 The shame associated with menstruation and/or female genitalia directly leads to health inequalities;